AUTOMATIC1111/stable-diffusion-webui/README.md

 It uses "SD upscale", that means original image is split into overlapping tiles with size 512x512.
 Each tile is processed with SD, then they are merged into a single out image.
 This algorithm is very sensitive to original img resolution.
 For sane processing time try to use images of size up to 1980x1080.

+You should use low denoising strength with this mode.
+Think 0.1-0.2.

 #### Inpainting

 It requires both image and mask.
 For mask this plugin uses selected layer.
 Just create new layer and paint with white brush.
 This are will be inpainted.